 - Short-Term Line of Credit Loans

-The terms of line of credit loans differ from the term loans.
+The terms of the line of credit loans differ from the term loans.
 A short-term line of credit loan is similar to a short-term loan and takes into account the qualification factors such as loan amount, interest rate and APR, credit score requirements, and revenue requirements.
 The short-term line of credit is easily accessible to borrowers with lower credit scores and annual revenues, and tend to have higher APRs.
 However, getting a short-term loan is easier to qualify and quicker to receive.
-Startups and new businesses can have the financial assurance with flexible revolving line of credit.
+Startups and new businesses can have financial assurance with a flexible revolving line of credit.

 OnDeck Capital and Fundbox are the best short-term line of credit lenders.